 Road Assessment Vehicle (RAV)

-The RAVs, which have included automatic measurement of cracking since 2000, provide performance indicators to enable maintenance work to be prioritized, while the surface defects measured and recorded define the latest UK National Indicators for principal and classified roads.
+The RAVs, which have included automatic measurement of cracking since 2000, provide performance indicators to enable maintenance work to be prioritized, while the surface defects measured and recorded define the latest National Indicators for principal and classified roads.